Collagen powder vs. protein powder: What’s the difference?

 To understand a little more about the differences between protein powder and collagen powder, we got some insights from the smoothie expert herself, Kelly Leveque.

 Protein Powder vs. Collagen Powder

-According to Kelly, the main difference between protein powders and collagen powders is that “collagen is an incomplete protein, which means that it doesn’t have all of the essential amino acids [whereas] all protein powders are complete proteins.”
+According to Kelly, the main difference between protein powders and collagen powders is that “collagen is an incomplete protein.
+It means that it doesn’t have all of the essential amino acids [whereas] all protein powders are complete proteins.”
 You can think of amino acids as the building blocks of protein.
-Whereas collagen powders contain specific amino acids like glycine and proline which are “really great for rebuilding and synthesizing collagen internally”, Kelly says that “a lot of the protein powders on the market [made from pea or whey] are blends to create a complete protein, meaning they have all the essential amino acids.”
+In comparison, collagen powders contain specific amino acids like glycine and proline.
+“Great for rebuilding and synthesizing collagen internally,” Kelly says, “a lot of the protein powders on the market [made from pea or whey] are blended to create a complete protein.
+They have all the essential amino acids.”